troclaux/notes/solid_principles.md

 ## Liskov Substitution Principle

-> objects of a superclass should be replaceable with object of a subclasse without affecting the correctness of the program
+> objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program

 - bad example: `Ostrich` cannot fly, but it inherits from `Bird` which has a fly method
   - this violates Liskov Substitution Principle because replacing a `Bird` with an `Ostrich` changes expected behavior

 ```python
 class Bird: